Loch Fyne: Diving

 Loch Fyne is a popular area for sport diving.
 Off the coast at St Catherines, is a boulder field and a wrecked speedboat.
 At Kenmore Point is Stallion Rock, a single rock that rises from the sea bed.

-Sight seeing
+Sightseeing

 Castles

 It is also a popular tourist destination with attractions such as Inveraray Castle, Dunderave Castle, Kilmory Castle, Minard Castle and the nearby ruins of Castle MacEwen and Old Castle Lachlan around the shores of Loch Fyne.

 Crarae Garden

 Crarae Garden located 10 miles south of Inveraray, the National Trust for Scotland gardens overlook Loch Fyne.

 Inveraray Bell Tower

 The Loch is overlooked by the 126 feet (38 m) high Inverary Bell Tower, visible from much of the Loch, and is a popular tourist attraction.